-Each type of investment property has its pros and cons.
+All types of investment properties have their pros and cons.
 To decide which property best suits your needs and abilities as an investor, there are certain factors that you need to consider.

 When “window shopping” for real estate investments, you might come across several property types that spark your interest.
 Below, we’ll go over the best types of investment properties that you can choose from, helping you make an informed decision.

 Things to Consider When Buying an Investment Property

 Even if you buy the most luxurious vacation home, you won’t be able to turn it into a profitable investment if it’s situated somewhere people aren’t likely to visit.
 Similarly, while a fixer-upper might be a decent investment in a populated area where the competition is high (which means you can easily recover the renovation costs), it won’t do as well in areas with a less competitive real estate market.
 When buying an investment property, it’s best to prioritize the location, determine your goals, and research the market.
 We have a dedicated guide that shares these factors as well as tips for buying first investment property.

 An investment property means recurring expenses.
 Whether you’re self-managing or hiring a property management firm to maintain your property for you, there are expenses that you need to consider when buying any piece of real estate.
 Additionally, there will be expenses that you won’t be able to anticipate, such as a broken HVAC and other common rental property repairs.
-You should also account for a significant budget for home improvements.
+You should also account for a significant budget for home improvement projects.

 #3 Property Management Services

 Do you want to be completely hands-on with your investment property?
-Some property owners like to take the helm by serving as landlords, but most investors prefer to hire a property management firm to oversee the day-to-day activities, saving them time and energy.
+Some property owners like to take the helm by serving as landlords, but most investors prefer to use property management services to oversee the day-to-day activities, saving them time and energy.
 Keep in mind that managing certain investment property types may be easier with the help of a property management company.
 For example, a multi-family unit may require more attention, as you will have to deal with several tenants.